Comparisons / LangChain vs OpenAI Agents SDK

 LangChain vs OpenAI Agents SDK: Which Agent Framework to Use?

-LangChain langchain is the most popular agent framework.
-OpenAI Agents SDK openai's agents sdk (evolved from swarm) provides agent, runner, handoffs, and guardrails.
-Here is how they compare — and what the same patterns look like in plain Python.
+LangChain is the most popular agent framework.
+OpenAI's Agents SDK (evolved from Swarm) provides Agent, Runner, handoffs, and guardrails.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers